How To Find Out Where Someone Works for Child Support (And Their Income)

 Parent with a child standing behind him on the left holds a magnifying glass up to a shop and wonders how to find out where someone works for child support payment and how to find out where someone works for wage garnishment.

-Many individuals who have recently gone through a divorce wonder how to find out where someone works for child support.
+Many individuals who have recently gone through a divorce wonder how to look up someone’s place of employment for child support.

 Although it is harder than ever to avoid child support, some individuals are still able to hide their income (or the size of their income) successfully.